Blake-Madden/tinyexpr-plusplus/doc/manual/22-Examples.Rmd

 ```

 Next, create two functions that can accept this object and perform
 actions on it.
-(Note that proper error handling is not included for brevity.):
+(Note that proper error handling is not shown for brevity.):

 ```cpp
 // Returns the value of a cell from the object's data.